Last updated on August 25, 2022

 What do I mean with tagging?
 Even though you might think a software with machine learning features can do everything automatically, this is not always the truth.
 As I mentioned earlier, a text analysis software establishes categories based on the text it analyzes.
-To make the result optimal for your industry and specific company, most services require that certain words, word pairs and longer word combinations are linked to categories (this is called tagging), so that the machine starts learning.
-However words do not mean exactly the same thing across all industries: “charge” refers to different things if you work for a smartphone manufacturer, for a bank or for a retail company.
-Similarly, “Apple” should maybe be tagged with “competition” if you are Huawei, but with something else if you are Apple Inc or a fruit retailer.
+To make the result optimal for your industry and specific company, most services require that certain words, word pairs, and longer word combinations are linked to categories (this is called tagging) so that the machine starts learning.
+However, words do not mean exactly the same thing across all industries: “charge” refers to different things if you work for a smartphone manufacturer, for a bank or for a retail company.
+Similarly, “Apple” should maybe be tagged with “competition” if you are Huawei, but with something else, if you are Apple Inc or a fruit retailer.

 Depending on the software you are considering, some software providers offer tagging as a service to their customers.
 Some do not.

-If you choose a software vendor that can help you with this, then you need to check with them if they are able to customize categories or if they just use some industry standard tags.
-If you choose a software vendor that offers you industry standard tagging, the result can be fine as long as the terminology you use inside your company is pretty standard.
+If you choose a software vendor that can help you with this, then you need to check with them if they are able to customize categories or if they just use some industry-standard tags.
+If you choose a software vendor that offers you industry-standard tagging, the result can be fine as long as the terminology you use inside your company is pretty standard.
 If they are able to customize to your needs – meaning that you indicate what types of words fall into what kind of category – that is the absolute best!

 If you are left alone with the task of tagging your words, you need to be sure that you have enough resources to do this.
-Some text analysis software can be set up and in use within hours or days, however there are others that might require months of training and fine-tuning.
-Remember opportunity cost, this is valuable time you could be spending actually improving your customer experience instead of teaching the software.
+Some text analysis software can be set up and in use within hours or days, however, there are others that might require months of training and fine-tuning.
+Remember the opportunity cost, this is valuable time you could be spending actually improving your customer experience instead of teaching the software.
 If you decide to do this on your own, check with the software provider if you need to do this in all the languages separately or whether establishing the rules in one language is enough.

 As you can see, there is a lot to consider when you are choosing a text analysis software.
 The most important takeaway from this article is that you really need to make sure that you are clear about your needs and the specific features that you require.
 It’s so important that you do your research!
-Use review websites such as G2 crowd and Capterra to find out what users have to say about specific software.
+Use review websites such as G2 Crowd and Capterra to find out what users have to say about specific software.

 And good luck, if you choose wisely the impact on your customer experience could be a gamechanger!